DOE exec cites projection for lower fuel prices in Q1 2026

 He said speculations that the sanctions against Russia will be implemented result in an uptick in prices even with supply remaining high, but this is not sustained since the fundamentals are not affected.

-This week, only gasoline prices were adjusted, up by PHP1.20 per liter, and Abad said they are still determining why this is happening.
+This week, only gasoline prices were adjusted, up by P1.20 per liter, and Abad said they are still determining why this is happening.